framely/bethere/docs/index.md

 layout: home
 title: BeThere
 hero:
-  name: Struggling to get your user-facing AI agent production-ready?
+  name: Struggling to get your AI agent production-ready?
-  tagline: Augment it with SOLID software engineering to ensure reliability and drive real business outcomes.
+  tagline: Augment prompting with SOLID software engineering for reliability and real business impact.
   actions:
     - theme: brand
       text: Let's Build
       link: https://build.opencui.io/
       type: primary
 contentCards:
-  - title: Reinvent conversation design for service delivery
+  - title: Schema driven interaction design for service delivery
     details: You build agent to serve users, so why focus on conversation flow?
-With our schema-driven approach, simply attach dialogue annotations to your service schemas.
-We compile them into nested state machines that guide your agent to negotiate terms effectively and deliver services reliably.
+Simply annotate your service schemas with desired dialog behavior, and we'll compile them into an agent that negotiates details and delivers services reliably.
     image: images/schema.png
     left: true
-  - title: Context-aware dialogue understanding with maintainability
+  - title: Agentic dialogue understanding for maintainability
     details: No LLM is perfect—so what happens when it fails?
-Our agentic approach decomposes dialogue understanding into modular subproblems, such as context-aware intent detection and structured information extraction.
-Each subproblem is solved with retrieval-augmented in-context learning, making it easier to diagnose and fix understanding issues, ensuring production-level accuracy.
+By decomposing dialogue understanding into subproblems, each solved with in-context learning with context-dependent examples, we make it easier to diagnose and fix issues, ensuring production-level accuracy.
     image: images/language.png
     left: false
-  - title: Architected for multilingual and multichannel experience
+  - title:  Layered Architecture for Expandability
-    details: By separating language perception, interaction logic, and backend services, a three-layer architecture naturally delivers a consistent user experience across languages while enabling seamless transitions between channels.
-The modular design also make it easy to integrate third-party functionalities.
+    details: With a three-layer architecture that separates language perception, interaction logic, and backend services, it’s easy to add support for new languages and channels on the frontend, as well as integrate new third-party functionalities in the backend.
     image: images/architecture.png
     left: true
-  - title: Low-code, high-capability compound AI agent platform
+  - title: Compound AI for low-effort, high-programmability
-    details: Designed from the ground up to apply LLM agents in user-facing scenarios, our low-code platform allows seamless switching between software-engineered System 2 for precise, deliberate behavior and prompt-engineered System 1 for common-sense responses at the skill level.
-This makes it cost-effective to build agent that really works.
+    details: Every tool has its limits.
+Our low-code platform lets you pick the right one, using software engineering for precise, deliberate behavior and prompt engineering for common-sense responses at the skill level, to cost-effectively build user-facing agents that truly work.
     image: images/system1.png
     left: false

 cta :
-  - details: Be the first to build useful conversational experiences the right way.
+  - details: Be the first to build useful conversational experiences the schema-driven way.
-    title: Join the movement
+    title: Get your early access today.
     link: https://build.opencui.io/

 columnFooter :